Best Sitting Position for Sacroiliac Joint Pain

 Memory foam may not be the best choice for a seating cushion for several reasons:

 - Response time is too slow.
 It’s less painful to experience back pain when you use a responsive cushion.
 Response time and degree of responsiveness are among the characteristics of foam.
-Memory foam is ineffective for SI joint pain as a result of its inherent inflexibility.
+Memory foam is ineffective for SI joint pain due to its inherent inflexibility.

 - Heat-retaining.
 Those who sit on memory foam may find it uncomfortable as it retains heat.